-Pluralsight offers a series of Security+ video training courses as part of its monthly subscription plan for the latest SY0-501 exam.
-Split up into six sections, the training series is more than 18 hours long and covers network security; compliance and operational security; threats and vulnerabilities; application, data, and host security; access control and identity management; and cryptography.
+Pluralsight offers a Security+ learning path as a part of its monthly subscription plan for the latest SY0-601 exam.
+Split into six sections, the training series is more than 24 hours long and covers attacks, threats and vulnerabilities; architecture and design; implementation of secure solutions; operations and incident response; and governance, risk and compliance.

-The Certified Information Systems Security Professional (CISSP) is an advanced-level certification for IT pros serious about careers in information security.
-Offered by the International Information Systems Security Certification Consortium, known as (ISC)2 (pronounced "ISC squared"), this vendor-neutral credential is recognized worldwide for its standards of excellence.
+CISSP is an advanced-level certification for IT pros who are serious about careers in information security.
+Offered by the International Information Systems Security Certification Consortium, known as (ISC)2 (pronounced “ISC squared”), this vendor-neutral credential is recognized worldwide for its standards of excellence.

 (ISC)2 also offers three CISSP concentrations targeting specific areas of interest in IT security:

-CISSP concentration exams are $599 each, and credential seekers must currently possess a valid CISSP.
+Each CISSP concentration exam is $599, and credential seekers must currently possess a valid CISSP.

-An annual fee of $85 is required to maintain the CISSP credential.
+An annual fee of $125 is required to maintain the CISSP credential.
 Recertification is required every three years.
-To recertify, candidates must earn 40 continuing professional education (CPE) credits each year for a total of 120 CPEs within the three-year cycle.
+To recertify, candidates must earn 40 CPE credits each year, for a total of 120 CPE credits within the three-year cycle.